 ‘Tis the season for fraud

-posted by Liz Little on Friday, December 13, 2019 in SHAZAM Blog
+posted by Liz Little (Retired) on Friday, December 13, 2019 in SHAZAM Blog

 With the holidays right around the corner, ‘tis the season for fraud.
 We’re hearing reports of an uptick in phishing attempts, and we feel it’s important to pass that along to you.
 To protect your cardholders from these aggressive phishing attempts, we’re sharing tips and what to do if a cardholder falls victim.

 Phishing attacks aim to dupe a victim into releasing sensitive information that can be used for identity theft.
 These attacks are on the rise with increased holiday shopping.

 In the most recent attack we’re hearing about, a fraudster sends a text message to a cardholder, requesting they call an 800 number because their “account is locked.”
 When the cardholder calls the number, they’re asked to enter their card number or other personal information, such as their PIN, Social Security number or mobile device codes.

 If any of your cardholders fall victim to this scam, we suggest immediately hot-carding and shutting down their cards.
 Remind cardholders on your website, phone system or other channels that legitimate texts to verify transactions will never ask for card numbers or other personal details.